livewire/livewire/docs/lifecycle-hooks.md

 }
 ```

-The above `updating()` method runs BEFORE the actual property is updated, allowing you to catch invalid input and prevent its updating.
-Below is an example of using `updated()` to ensure a property's value stays consistent.
+The above `updating()` method runs before the property is updated, allowing you to catch invalid input and prevent the property from updating.
+Below is an example of using `updated()` to ensure a property's value stays consistent:

 ```php
 use Livewire\Component;